How Can Incentives and Cut Layer Selection Influence Data Contribution in Split Federated Learning?: Introduction

 The remainder of this paper is organized as follows.
-Section II presents the system model and formulates the utility functions for both the SFL model owner and the clients.
-In Section III, we describe the competitive game between the SFL model owner and the clients, rigorously formulating the problem as a Stackelberg game.
-We then characterize the closed-form solutions for the Nash Equilibrium of the clients and provide the algorithm to obtain the Stackelberg Equilibrium.
-Section IV discusses the impact of cut layer selection and differential privacy on the privacy level, offering guidelines for setting the minimum cut layer requirements during the SFL process.
-Section V reviews related work on cut layer selection and resource management for SFL.
-Finally, Section VI concludes the paper and suggests directions for future research.
+Section II reviews related work on cut layer selection and resource management for SFL.
+Section III presents the system model and formulates the utility functions for both the SFL model owner and the clients.
+In Section IV, we describe the competitive game between the SFL model owner and the clients, rigorously formulating the problem as a Stackelberg game.
+We then characterize the closed-form solutions for a Nash Equilibrium of the clients and provide the algorithm to obtain a Stackelberg Equilibrium.
+Section V provides the performance evaluation.
+Section VI discusses the impact of cut layer selection and differential privacy on the privacy level, offering guidelines for setting the minimum cut layer requirements during the SFL process.
+Finally, Section VII concludes the paper and suggests directions for future research.